Timing and Easing

 Start-aligned animation is useful for intro moves.
 End-aligned animation is useful for outro moves.
 Duration-aligned animation is useful when the movement should happen across the full clip.
 All animations are based on the in/out points of the clip, which makes retiming easy.

-Manual mode
+Continuous mode

 Use Manual mode when you want to: